aristanetworks/atd-public/labguides/source/media-STP.SVI.rst

       If all the SVI and STP settings have been completed correctly you should be able to ping the remote host as well as the SVI interface itself configured on **Spine 1** which is also the root bridge for this topology.

+4. Test your knowledge:

+  - when you are verifying the spanning-tree topology from **Leaf 4**, what are some of the reasons for the root bridge selection?

 **LAB COMPLETE!**

+5. During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:

+   - show vlan
+   - show interfaces trunk
+   - show interfaces status
+   - show spanning-tree